Anuraag03/moodlemobilewebservice_api/README.md

   - go to http://localhost:8000

   ![localhost main page](https://user-images.githubusercontent.com/95640377/217570136-32ae6ba1-dddc-4713-99bb-0a506c71f668.jpg)
-  - here you can preview all the API endpoints / documentation titles by going to    http://localhost:8000/index
+  - You can preview all the API endpoints / documentation titles by going to    http://localhost:8000/index
-  - before you can actually view all the documentation titles you will be promted to provide username and password authentication ; this username and password is the same as your gmail and gmail password(BITS account)
+  - However before you can actually view all the documentation titles you will be promted to provide username and password authentication ; this username and password is the same as your gmail and gmail password(BITS account)

   ![authentication](https://user-images.githubusercontent.com/95640377/217602709-6361acdf-5c78-4cc9-9bfb-41c2318ca9d8.jpg)